ArticySoftware/Articy3ImporterForUnreal/README.md

 # ArticyImporter for Unreal Engine

 The Unreal Engine importer allows integrating articy:draft content into Unreal projects and provides a simple C++ and blueprint interface to work with the data.
-We release this importer as a github open source project that will provide a substantial headstart into incorporating articy:draft data into Unreal projects while still allowing enough flexibility to adjust the importer to personal needs.
+We release this importer as a GitHub open source project that will provide a substantial head start into incorporating articy:draft data into Unreal projects while still allowing enough flexibility to adjust the importer to personal needs.

-While full support is not guaranteed for this product, we're constantly working on improvemets and would love to hear your suggestions.
+While full support is not guaranteed for this product, we're constantly working on improvements and would love to hear your suggestions.
 Feel free to forward us your ideas or even better directly [contribute](https://github.com/ArticySoftware/ArticyImporterForUnreal/blob/master/CONTRIBUTING.md) to the development of the importer.

 ## Unreal Engine 5 Early Access Support